Fully Insured vs. Self-Funded Health Plans for Employers

 Employers can choose between fully-insured and self-insured health plans when deciding on a health insurance option.
 Both can help employers meet their employees’ healthcare needs but have two distinct structures, one of which may work better than the other.

-Choosing the right health plan can help reduce costs and mitigate risk.
-We’ll outline these two health plans and how to pick the best one for your business and employees.
+Choosing the right health plan can help reduce plan costs and mitigate risk.
+We’ll outline these two health plans and how to pick the best employee benefits for your business and employees.

 What Is a Fully-Insured Health Plan?

 A fully-insured health plan is the conventional approach.
 The employer pays the insurance company a fixed premium for the number of employees enrolled in the plan.
 The company then pays for any medical claims.
 These plans can be somewhat rigid and inflexible for the employer’s needs.